 The requirements for admission are governed by the School of Medicine Council on Selection, the admissions committee for the School of Medicine.
 The Council on Selection is composed of faculty, administration and students who screen applications, determine which candidates will be offered an interview and make all final admission decisions.
 Admission decisions are based on an individualized and holistic review of applications.

 Although out-of-state students are welcome to apply to the M.D.
 Program, preference and priority consideration is given to in-state students from the state of Missouri as well as to regional students from the states of Arkansas, Illinois, Kansas, Nebraska, and Oklahoma.

 Applicants offered admission to the M.D. program begin medical school coursework in January.

-- Have earned, or will soon earn, a baccalaureate, master’s or doctoral degree awarded from a regionally-accredited college or university in the United States.
+- Have earned, or will soon earn, a baccalaureate, master’s or doctoral degree awarded from a regionally-accredited college or university located in the United States.

 - Earned a minimum cumulative GPA of 3.0.

 - Earned a minimum GPA of 3.0 in the AMCAS BCPM (Biology, Chemistry, Physics and Mathematics coursework).

 - Completed the following pre-requisite courses with a grade of B or better:

 - One semester of biochemistry (upper level course)

 - One semester of cell biology